Register

 Laptops: Almost all apps and software programs

 Regarding laptops, you can download and install almost any app or software you want.
-For example, you can download and install apps from Microsoft Store or third-party software directly from websites on a Windows laptop.
-Likewise, you have the Mac App Store at your disposal for MacBook models, and for Linux laptops, you can install third-party software directly from developers.
+For example, you can download and install apps from the Microsoft Store or third-party software directly from websites on a Windows laptop.
+Likewise, the Mac App Store is available for MacBooks.
+For Linux laptops, you can install third-party software directly from developers.

 Storage spaceChromebooks: Cloud storage/limited local storage